Sapphire Point Overlook Wedding Guide

 Sapphire Point Overlook sits between Keystone and Breckenridge on Swan Mountain Road, at an elevation of 9,500 feet.
 The overlook offers a stunning view of Dillon Reservoir, hemmed in by the Gore and Tenmile mountain ranges.
 Sapphire Point is a day-use area that can be reserved for two-hour blocks for private gatherings.
 It is the only designated site where wedding ceremonies are permitted to take place on the Dillon Ranger District.

 Overall Impressions: Sapphire Point Overlook weddings always feel intimate.
-There isn’t a ton of room to work with, but for groups of 20 or less it’s the perfect backdrop.
+There isn’t a ton of room to work with, but for groups of 20-30 it’s the perfect backdrop.
 And the views of Lake Dillon below are stunning.

 Where do I get ready at Sapphire Point?